The Planets: 5. Saturn, the Bringer of Old Age

 Saturn was Holst's favourite movement of the suite.
 Matthews describes it as "a slow processional which rises to a frightening climax before fading away as if into the outer reaches of space".
 The movement opens as a quiet adagio in 4/4 and the basic pace remains slow throughout, with short bursts of animato in the first part and a switch to andante in 3/2 in the later section.
 Apart from the timpani no percussion is used in this movement except for tubular bells at climactic points.
 At the beginning, flutes, bassoons and harps play a theme suggesting a ticking clock.
 A solemn melody is introduced by the trombones (Holst's own main instrument) and taken up by the full orchestra.
 A development of the ticking theme leads to a clangorous triple forte climax, after which the music dies away and ends quietly.

 6. Uranus, the Magician

 Matthews describes the character of the movement as that of "a clumsy dance, which gradually gets more and more out of hand (not unlike Dukas's Sorcerer's Apprentice) until, with what seems like a magic wand, all is abruptly swept away into the far distance".
-The movement, which begins with a what Short calls "a tremendous four-note brass motif", is marked allegro in 6/4.
+The movement, which begins with what Short calls "a tremendous four-note brass motif", is marked allegro in 6/4.
 The music proceeds in "a series of merry pranks" with occasional interjections in 9/4, building to a quadruple forte climax with a prominent organ glissando, after which the music suddenly drops to a pianissimo lento before alternating quick and slow sections bring the movement to its pianissimo conclusion.